kommitters/soroban.ex/README.md

 - `contract_address`: Identifier of the contract to be bumped, encoded as `StrKey`.
 - `source_secret_key`: Secret key of the function invoker responsible for signing the transaction.
-- `ledgers_to_bump`: The number of ledgers wanted to extend the contract lifetime.
+- `ledgers_to_extend`: The number of ledgers wanted to extend the contract lifetime.

 ```elixir
 alias Soroban.Contract